spaelet/ansible-terraform-demo/README.md

 ![](images/ansible-terraform-demo.png)

 ## Terraform overview
-Here's an overview of the terraform code we'll be using
+Here's an overview of the Terraform code we'll be using for the "basic" demo

 ```
 ansible-terraform-demo